about

 Prior to arriving in Yale, I was an Assistant Professor in Music Analysis at Durham University in the UK, and a Junior Research Fellow in Music at The Queen’s College (Oxford).
 I obtained my PhD in Music Theory from Harvard University as a Presidential Scholar, an MPhil in Music Studies from University of Cambridge (King’s College) as a Gates Scholar, and a BMus and B.A. in Piano Performance and Classics at Oberlin College and Conservatory.

-For my Academia.edu profile, please click here.
+For my Academia.edu profile and CV, please click here.

 As a performer, I have earned praise for “extreme virtuosity” (Alex Ross, New Yorker) and “effortless elegance” (Mathew Guerrieri, NewMusicBox) in programs that blur the boundaries between historical and contemporary repertoire, as well as recital and improvisation.
 I am a graduate of Oberlin College and Conservatory, where I studied piano with Peter Takács and harpsichord with Webb Wiggins after completing private studies with Ann Schein, Sharon Mann, and Pierre-Laurent Aimard as a Cleveland Orchestra Artist-in-Residence Fellow in 20th- and 21st Century Music.
 I received early career support from the Leonore Annenberg Arts Fellowship for the Performing and Visual Arts for my projects aimed at broadening the keyboard repertory, and have appeared as a soloist and chamber musician at leading festivals and venues across the United States, Europe, and Asia.
 My first album, Dual Synthesis for harpsichord and electronics, was described as “one of the most outstanding recordings of new music in this century” (New York Classical Review) and profiled by the New York Times as one of "Five Harpsichord Works You Need to Know."